Deep Localization of Mixed Image Tampering Techniques: Methods Materials

-The Error Level Analysis (ELA) output is a greyscale heat-map image that is created as follows: One saves the image at a slightly lower JPEG Quality level, reads it back in, and computes the pixel-by-pixel difference within 8x8 blocks from the original image.
-Since image regions with lower Quality in the original image will degrade at a higher rate when compressed, subtracting the decompressed image from the original image gives the difference in Quality levels in each block.
-Image blocks that originally had lower Quality levels will have the highest error and brightest color in the greyscale output heat-map since the pixel values are higher.
-The steps of ELA are summarized below:
+The Error Level Analysis (ELA) outputs is an image that is created as follows: One saves the image at a slightly lower JPEG Q level, reads it back in, and computes the pixel-by-pixel difference within $8 \times 8$ blocks from the original image.
+Since image regions with lower Quality in the original image will degrade at a higher rate when compressed, subtracting the decompressed image from the original image gives the difference in Q levels in each block.
+Image blocks that originally had lower Quality levels will have the highest error and brightest color in the output.